Developing an Open-Source Framework for Quantitative Simulation of Blood Flow and Tissue Motion for Ultrafast Doppler Ultrasound: 3D-FQFlow framework

-The overall strategy of the proposed framework is illustrated in Figure~\ref{fig:fig1}, which synergistically integrates multiple open-source hemodynamic simulation tools with optimized ultrasound simulation and imaging algorithms.
-This framework is organized into four major interconnected components:
+The overall strategy of the proposed framework is illustrated in Figure 1, which synergistically integrates multiple available open-source hemodynamic simulation tools with optimized ultrasound simulation and imaging reconstruction algorithms.There are four modules, as follows.